Our Memorable Motorcycles man, Frank Melling, 30 years ago experiencing the cold of a Swedish winter and the country’s new army motorcycles.

-Journos are flown in to some location, the highly polished PR team offer smiling greetings then the press are whizzed round a dinner and technical presentation, get their launch gift and are back off home before they have even discovered which country they are in.
+Journos are flown in to some location, where highly polished PR team offer smiling greetings.
+The press are then whizzed round to a dinner and technical presentation, get their launch gift, ride the bike (usually for a full day, but sometimes only a few hours) and are then back off home before they have even discovered which country they are in.
 It’s factory farming compared with the cottage industry of highly personalized contacts which was the norm three decades ago.

-Husqvarna’s PR, press and advertising man was a charming Austrian called Norbert Kunze.
-He was a very lovely person, and would have laid down his life for Husqvarna but, like many of the Husky staff, he was something of an individual.
+Husqvarna’s PR, press and advertising man was a charming Austrian named Norbert Kunze.
+He was a very lovely person, and would have laid down his life for Husqvarna, but, like many of the Husky staff, he was something of an individual.
 Truly, he did march to the beat of his own drum.

 At the start of the Second World War, Norbert had been studying Scandinavian languages in Sweden.
-Given the choice of being drafted into the German army and getting shot at and bombed, or staying in a very pleasant neutral country full of pretty girls, Norbert chose the latter.
-Not being stupid, he wanted to take a view on which way the war was going and by 1942, it was clear to anyone with a grain of brain that Germany was going to be defeated.
+Given the choice of being drafted into the German army, where he would get shot at and bombed, or staying in a very pleasant neutral country full of pretty girls, Norbert chose the latter.
+Not being stupid, he wanted to take a view on which way the war was going and by 1942 it was clear to anyone with a grain of brain that Germany was going to be defeated.
 And Norbert had a lot more than just one grain of brain.

 Norbert and I got on very, very well – for a number of reasons.
 First, I was a hardcore biking nut.
 All that I wanted to do was to ride exclusive bikes and get good stories.
 Other journalists came to Husqvarna with very different agendas.
 Some demanded big, blonde call girls as part of their hospitality package – others free fridges from Husqvarna’s home products factory.
 By contrast, I just wanted to ride bikes and meet key Husqvarna staff.

 Another reason for my popularity was that I could take or leave alcohol.
-Drink was mind numbingly expensive in Sweden at the time but Norbert was given an entertainment allowance for visiting journalists.
-I would spend three of four days at the factory and drink only water and coffee whilst the Husky boys enjoyed themselves.
+Drink was mind-numbingly expensive in Sweden at the time, but Norbert was given an entertainment allowance for visiting journalists.
+I would spend three of four days at the factory and drink only water and coffee while the Husky boys enjoyed themselves.

-Just after the Christmas of, I think, 1978, Norbert ‘phoned me in England and asked would I like to try an all-new bike which would change the face of the motorcycling forever.
-I was keen on anything which would make a good story and we agreed that I would fly into Jonkoping, the nearest big town to Huskvarna where, somewhat confusingly, the Husqvarna factory was based.
+Just after the Christmas of, I think, 1978, Norbert phoned me in England and asked if would I like to try an all-new bike which would change the face of the motorcycling forever.
+I was keen on anything which would make a good story, and so we agreed that I would fly into Jonkoping, the nearest big town to Huskvarna where, somewhat confusingly, the Husqvarna factory was based.

 When the Swedish army wanted a motorcycles that could handle the snow and be user-friendly for green recruits, Husqvarna delivered an automatic version of its 250 enduro.